-You wake up one morning unable to turn your head in any direction.
-When you went to bed, everything was fine.
-You didn’t change your routine, but now you can’t turn your head.
-There’s a distinct possibility that you’re suffering from torticollis.
+When you went to bed, everything was fine, but you woke up one morning unable to turn your head in any direction.
+If this has happened to you, there’s a distinct possibility that you’re suffering from torticollis.

 What is torticollis?